-Join David Gassner for an in-depth discussion in this video Returning multiple values from functions, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Returning multiple values from functions, part of Learning Go.

 - Functions in Go can return multiple values.…You can see this in the fmt package…where many of the functions return an integer and an error.…For example, the Fprint function receives a Writer,…and then a number of items indicated by a...interface.…And then it returns an integer value and an error object.…And if you look at the documentation you'll see…that the integer is the number of bytes written…and the error is any error that's encountered.…Notice the signature of the function.…